bhg995/lise/h5/Nimekas.md

 _"Dig (Domain Information Groper) is a powerful command-line tool for querying DNS name servers.
 Most DNS administrators use dig to troubleshoot DNS problems because of its flexibility, ease of use, and clarity of output.
-Other lookup tools tend to have less functionality than dig"_ [1]
+Other lookup tools tend to have less functionality than dig."_ - Linuxize [1]

 `dig` Komento on hyödyllinen apuväline DNS-tietojen tarkisteluun.
 [2]

 _"`host` is a simple utility for performing DNS lookups.
-It is normally used to convert names to IP addresses and vice versa"._ [3]
+It is normally used to convert names to IP addresses and vice versa."_ - Linux manual pages[3]

 `scp` Komennolla voi kopioida tiedostoja turvallisesti verkon ylitse palvelimeen SSH-yhteydellä. `scp` voi pyytää salasanaa jos sitä tarvitaan.
 [4]